 On 7 November 2015, Sierra Leone reached the milestone of 42 days without an Ebola case.
 Known as 0+42, this is significant because it marks the passing of two incubation periods since the last case tested negative for EVD.
 Unfortunately another cluster of cases emerged in Sierra Leone in January 2016, restarting the countdown to 42 days.
 Transmission linked to these most recent cases was declared to have ended on 17 March 2016.

-Although the Ebola outbreak has effectively ended, we continue to provide technical expertise in the management of suspected Ebola cases.
-We are also part of a new consortium of NGOs working to support Connaught Hospital in its role as the tertiary referral centre for Ebola survivors.
+Although the Ebola outbreak has effectively ended, its legacy remains.
+The Ebola Holding Unit model was proven to be a flexible, effective and low-cost model of diagnosis, isolation, and treatment of EVD; KSLP-supported units provided initial treatment to over 10% of all Ebola patients in Sierra Leone for less than 0.5% of all UK expenditure during the outbreak.
+We continue to provide technical expertise in the management of suspected Ebola cases and we are also part of a consortium of NGOs working to support Connaught Hospital in its role as the tertiary referral centre for Ebola survivors.

 The Ministry of Health and Sanitation (MOHS) has identified a number of key result areas in their post-Ebola recovery priorities including Infection Prevention and Control (IPC) and post-graduate training.
 We’re committed to supporting our partners in achieving these priorities and to finding long-term, sustainable solutions to ensure that Sierra Leone has a health system in place to prevent a similar outbreak in the future.
+To do this, we work in collaboration across four outward facing strategic areas: Workforce Development, Patient Care and Experience, Enabling Environment, and Innovation and Best Practice.
 You can read more about our work here.